sfQuery/prod/README.md

 Following this pattern will also vastly increase the efficiency of minifying your script files.

 ####Using the *rerender* attribute
-When using VF components like apex:commandbutton and apex:actionfunction you have the rerender attribute.
+The *rerender* attribute is available when using VF components like apex:commandbutton and apex:actionfunction.
 This will cause the request to only update parts of your page.
 If you have an sfQuery plugin action bound to an element which has been re-rendered, you need to re-attach the action after the re-render is complete.